 Set on the most scenic roads in France, Belgium and beyond, Classic Rally Tours are the perfect way to enjoy using your Classic.
 This series is organised by Simon Rossiter, a previous winner of the Le Jog rally, and a regular top ten navigator in international historic events.
 His knowledge and infamous attention to detail will transport you and your car into the exciting world of classic rallying.

-Simon Rossiter has always had a passion for classic cars; he started his rallying career in 1992.
+Classic Rally Tours was created by the late, Simon Rossiter.
+Simon always had a passion for classic cars; he started his rallying career in 1992.
 Having been involved with MG’s since learning to drive he purchased an MG 1100 saloon, which was pulled apart and rebuilt as the infamous “Basil” (after John Cleese and Fawlty Towers fame).

 Whilst competing Simon also took an active part in helping to run the Historic Rally Car Register, becoming its chairman in 2003 and building its membership from less than 400 to over 2000 during his tenure.
 His open policy that everyone with a classic car should be able to enjoy this wonderful sport found favour with many and it was this philosophy that became Classic Rally Tours as it is today.